devjack/ZenDeskRemoteObject/README.md

 ## Usage exemple

-All examples are in the `examples` folder.
+All examples are in the `examples/` folder.

 * retrieve current user :